madkins23/go-serial/README.md

 This is where online solutions generally use a `switch` statement over the type name.
 When adding a new type implementing the interface it is necessary to add a new `case` to the `switch` statement.
-This may be seen as a maintenance issue as the new type will not necessarily be anywhere near the `switch` statement and the developer must know about and maintain this 'magic' connection.
+This may be seen as a maintenance issue as the new type declaration will not necessarily be anywhere near the `switch` statement and the developer must know about and maintain this 'magic' connection.